vips-rahul/hello-world/README.md

-hi this id my first code on git
+hi this is my first code on git